Truth, Love and Unity:

-Program starts in Warsaw in the evening of October 19 and ends in the afternoon of October 21.
-It includes keynote papers, panel discussions and sections presentations, followed by discussions.
-Some of the speakers are: Alan Donaldson and Helle Liht (EBF), Meego Remmel (Estonia, BWA), Joshua Searle (Elstal, Germany), Oleksandr Geychenko (Odesa, Ukraine).
-Morning Bible reflections will be lead by Helen Paynter (Bristol, U.K.).
+Programme starts in Warsaw in the evening of October 19 and ends in the afternoon of October 21.
+It includes keynote papers, panel discussions and section presentations, followed by discussions.

-Cost of the conference is 175 euros in double room (2 nights) and includes all meals during the conference (19 October - dinner, 20 October - breakfast, lunch and dinner, 21 October - breakfast and lunch + coffee breaks).
+The cost of the conference is 175 euros in a double room (2 nights) and includes all meals during the conference (19 October - dinner, 20 October - breakfast, lunch and dinner, 21 October - breakfast and lunch + coffee breaks).

-Single rooms are not available on site, but there is hotel “Boss” close by (10 minutes by car, 35 minutes by foot).
-The conference fee without accommodation is 115 euros (it includes all above mentioned meals).
+Single rooms are not available on-site, but there is hotel “Boss” close by (10 minutes by car, 35 minutes by foot).
+The conference fee without accommodation is 135 euros (it includes all above mentioned meals).

 Ukrainian participants (who live in Ukraine) can apply for a full scholarship.